 “What happened to the bell for the end of seventh period?
 And the one for the start of eighth period?”

 “Good questions, I don’t know.
-Eighth period starts at two fifty-one and it’s after three o’clock now.
+Eighth period starts at two fifty-one and it’s a couple minutes after three o’clock now.
 Let me call.”

 He was on the phone for about fifteen seconds.